Shopping Cart

 Most gifts don't last.

-The newest piece is the Big Ben plaque, engraved into poplar wood.
-It’s beautiful and makes the perfect decoration gift.
+The Big Ben Plaque: The newest piece is the Big Ben plaque, engraved into poplar wood.
 The detail of the tower comes through clean, and the natural grain of the wood gives it just enough variation to make each one feel slightly different.
-It doesn’t look mass-produced, because its not.
+It doesn't look mass-produced, because it's not.

 It works well if you want something: